 Upon successful completion of this module you will be able to:

-- Identify presence of selfish decision makers in real-wolrd problems;
+(4) Identify presence of selfish decision makers in real-world problems;

-- Quantify the performance degradation arisign from selfish decision making;
+(5) Evaluate the performance degradation arising from selfish decision making;

 (1) Theory of scheduling; (2) Workflow analysis; (3) Jobs with uncertain execution times; (4) Forecasting and arrival processes; (5) Introduction to competitive decision making (game theory); (6) Selfish resource allocation and the price of anarchy; (7) Online decision making and regret minimization; (8) Case studies: routing over the internet.

-The course will alternative traditional lectures and group tutorials, the latter to consolidate the material taught in class.
+The module will alternate traditional lectures and group tutorials, the latter to consolidate the material taught in class.
 Tutorial sheets will be regularly released and used to support the learning process and reinforce the understanding of the key concepts taught in class.
 Exercises will include samples of exam-type problems to prepare students for the final exam.
-EdStem and Panopto will be used to support the offline teaching experience.
+An online discussion forum and Panopto will be used to support the offline teaching experience.

 There will normally be a group coursework to evaluate in an applied context the notions learned throughout the course.
 The coursework component accounts for 20% of the final grade.
 The remaining 80% will be for the written exam.

-Individual coursework feedbacks will be given to the students to strenghen the preparation of the exam and the recognition of pitfalls during the learning process.
+Individual coursework feedback will be given to the students to strenghen the preparation of the exam and the recognition of pitfalls during the learning process.